BMC Kirpi: Technical description

 Motive power for the BMC Kirpi is provided by a EURO 3 emissions compliant Cummins diesel engine developing 375 hp (275 kW).
-An engine cold start kit is fitted and the cooling system has been adapted for tactical applications in between -32°C / +55°C temperatures.
+An engine cold start kit is fitted and the cooling system has been adapted for tactical applications in between −32 °C / +55 °C temperatures.
+The BMC TUNA engine is planned to replace the currently used Cummins engine.
+In January 2025, TUNA engine Replaces Cummins engine.

-Driveline is completed by an Allison 3000 six-speed fully automatic transmission coupled to an Axletech two-speed transfer box with selectable 4x2 or 4x4 drive.
+Driveline is completed by an Allison 3000 six-speed fully automatic transmission coupled to an Axletech two-speed transfer box with selectable 4×2 or 4×4 drive.
 A longitudinal driver-controlled pneumatically operated differential lock is fitted.
 Both the front steer-drive axle and the rear drive axles are Axletech rated at 9,500 kg capacity and sprung by the combination of parabolic leaf springs, telescopic shock absorbers, and an anti-roll bar.
 In second generation of Kirpi, the Kirpi 2 has fully independent suspension with coil springs, has same axle capacity.
 Both are fitted with driver-controlled pneumatically operated cross-axle differential locks.
 Steering is power assisted.

 Single 14.00 R 20 tyres are standard, rims are 10x20”.
 CTIS is fitted.
 Disc brakes are fitted front and rear, supplemented by an engine exhaust brake.
 ABS is also standard.

 Automatic fire suppression system inside personnel cabin an engine departments are standard while outside and tire suppression systems are optional.

 Variants

 BMC Kirpi is a troop carrier and mainly used to transport troops one place to another safely.
 It is also a multi-purpose platform that can be adapted for the desired role, needed by the end user.
 It can be utilized to serve different tactical purposes according to certain requirements.
-BMC Kirpi has 4x4 and 6x6 configurations.
+BMC Kirpi has 4×4 and 6×6 configurations.
 The vehicle is driven from all its available wheels which makes it suitable to perform its duty on any terrain.